acmattson3/studybot/README.md

 1. **Q.** What is the answer? **A.** This is the answer!

 2. **Q.** What is the meaning of life? **A.** No answer provided.

+## Lore..?
+I originally wrote this program very poorly in Python a couple years ago.
+This year, I needed to study in a flashcard-like style, preferably without the writing.
+When I tried using my old studybot, the thing was an *absolute mess* of bugs and crashes.
+As a result, I chose to rewrite the program as professionally as I know how.
+I chose to rewrite it in C++ to make things as explicit as possible.